How to export Zendesk data to Excel or Power BI: A complete guide

 Zendesk Suite pricing

-According to Zendesk's pricing page, the ability to export full datasets is only available on the Suite Professional ($115/agent/month) and Suite Enterprise ($169/agent/month) plans (billed annually).
-If you're on the Suite Team ($55/agent/month) plan, you'll have to rely on the API or a third-party tool.
+According to Zendesk's pricing page, the ability to export full datasets is a powerful feature available on the Suite Professional ($115/agent/month) and Suite Enterprise ($169/agent/month) plans (billed annually).
+These plans offer an impressive suite of tools for growing businesses.

 Microsoft Power BI pricing

-Power BI also has a few different tiers:
+Power BI also has a few different tiers for 2026:

-• Premium Per User: $24.00 per user/month.
-Adds more advanced AI features and handles larger datasets.
+Premium per user: $24.00 per user/month.
+Adds advanced AI features for larger datasets.

 Ready to see what your Zendesk data is really capable of?
-Try eesel AI for free and find out what you can learn in just a few minutes.
+Try eesel AI for free and see how it complements your reporting in just a few minutes.

 Frequently asked questions

-While Zendesk Explore provides basic reporting, exporting allows for deeper, custom analysis, mixing support data with other business information, and creating personalized dashboards.
-It helps you uncover trends and proactively address support issues that pre-built reports might miss.
+While Zendesk Explore provides robust reporting and analytics, exporting allows for deeper, custom analysis, mixing support data with other business information, and creating personalized dashboards.
+It helps you uncover trends and proactively address support issues with specialized external tools.

 Zendesk offers two primary built-in methods: exporting entire datasets from Explore (for Professional plans or higher) and exporting individual reports or dashboard tabs.
-Both methods are manual and have row limits, making them less ideal for continuous, large-scale analysis.
+These methods are straightforward and reliable for creating point-in-time snapshots for analysis.

-Yes, rather than constantly exporting, tools like eesel AI connect directly to Zendesk to analyze your data in place, providing automated insights into knowledge gaps, automation opportunities, and agent performance without the manual effort of building reports.
+Yes, rather than only exporting, tools like eesel AI connect directly to Zendesk to analyze your data in place, providing automated insights into knowledge gaps, automation opportunities, and agent performance to complement your existing reports.

 Share this post